 - 2008: "We didn't have any problems on BN, except for a minor one on arrival where our 2 adjacent pitches were actually on opposite sides of the gravel track, at a diagonal as well!
 However we luckily sorted this as the ACO had done exactly the same with the English family next to us, so we just swapped.
 Our pitch was therefore just south of the toilet block beside the 1st-for-tickets enclosure (Blue MG ZT and Clio Williams parked up).
 About 20M from the 6 foot beer pyramid.
 So just watched the toilet and shower queues ebb and flow.
 Note for anyone arriving early next year in this area (R 14 place 76) water and electricity are available if you are quick." - 2008: "Bleu Nord is similarly well laid out and marked up with little pegs confirming each pitch number.
 Unfortunately the girl on the gate had only been given half the map so couldn't tell them where their pitches were, but they've found them now!.." - 2007: "...
 An overpopulated sandy field far too close to the extremely busy airport with no facilities and even less appeal than camping down stream from a cow byre.
-But that's only my opinion and I don't want to influence anyone." - 2007: 'Stayed at BN last year and really struggled to get a tent peg in the ground"

-■ 2007: "Bleu Sud, we've been on there for the last 3 years.
+But that's only my opinion and I don't want to influence anyone." - 2007: 'Stayed at BN last year and really struggled to get a tent peg in the ground" - 2007: "Bleu Sud, we've been on there for the last 3 years.
 We have had no problems finding a good sized pitch on the overflow, arriving on Thursday afternoon, Friday is a different matter.
 Security wise we have had no problems apart from the Sunday evening pikey invasion, but the benefit of Blue is that you can be down the back roads and away straight after the champers.
 We have never had a traffic jam yet!
 Getting in and out during the race is a doddle too.
-It's a longer walk back to the tribunes etc. but a walk through the white car park is no hardship, loads of tasty motors to keep you happy...The site has a good atmosphere, not too rowdy, just right and getting a bit of kip is just about possible without earplugs"
+It's a longer walk back to the tribunes etc. but a walk through the white car park is no hardship, loads of tasty motors to keep you happy...The site has a good atmosphere, not too rowdy, just right and getting a bit of kip is just about possible without earplugs" - 2011: "Bleu Sud was once again awesome.
+Not the best for facilites as it has no showers but we take a shower tent and connect the hose, job done, and the atmosphere in camp was great whenever we were there.
+Also it's usually quick to get away from the circuit after the race ...
+For us it's the perfect location, easy to get to the track and easy to get to Arnage for the supermarket or a quick-ish walk for evening drinks.
+Didn't hear of anyone getting robbed but the camp did get done in 2010." - 2011: "First time on Bleu Nord for us normally on BSJ, so nice to be closer to the track!
+Seemed quiet in comparison to BSJ (although the music until 5am was no different), showers and toilets were fine.
+When we arrived another group had camped on our pitches, and after 20 mins of casual indifference from the campsite supervisor (who simply had to get involved) we were told to pitch at the end of the row, where we got a much larger area.
+We had our charcoal stolen from the gazebo one evening, but luckily one of the other groups had spare they donated.
+Would definitely go back to Bleu Nord."